Fiddler Bluegrass né Benjamin Franklin Logan Jnr. le 6 Juin 1927 à Coahoma (Texas). Tex Logan est décédé le 24 Avril 2015 à Morristown (New Jersey).

 Logan himself would usually mention the speed at which bluegrass was played whenever describing the reasons for liking it in interviews, and the following reaction is typical of comments about Logan from fans of this genre, that is when they aren't drooling over the reputed quality of his barbecue or homemade baked beans: "The most impossibly fast tune I've heard recorded is "Fire on the Mountain" with Tex Logan setting the pace playing with Bill Monroe."
 This performance is featured on the Smithsonian Folkways collection of live Monroe tracks, entitled Off the Record, Vol. 1, while the comment was taken off an Internet chat room site dedicated to, of all things, bluegrass performances at rapid speeds.
 Monroe was particularly enthusiastic during the early '50s about banjo and fiddle breakdowns at manic tempos, when Logan was in and out of the mandolinist's Bluegrass Boys.
 Monroe was one of many artists to have recorded and performed Logan's most famous original song, "Christmas Time's A-Comin'," a real favorite with country artists looking for a seasonal song for that inevitable yuletide theme album.
 There seems to be a new recording of this number for every generation of country music audiences, from bluegrass grandpappy Monroe to '80s country-rock goddess Emmylou Harris to '90s country radio sharpies Diamond Rio.
 Dylan, on the other hand, preferred Logan's "Diamond Joe," pulled off as a sardonic folk number on his Good As I've Been to You album.

 In 1956, Logan went to work in the communications theory department of the New Jersey Bell Telephone labs.
-The bluegrass world never let him rest in peace, however, and he was continually pressed back into service by enterprising pickers from the New Jersey area such as flatpicker and vocalist Peter Rowan, with whom he toured Scotland in the '80s, and versatile mandolinist Barry Mitterhoff, who created a revival group in the '90s devoted to Logan's music that performed at the New York City new music venue Tonic.
+The bluegrass world never let him rest in peace, however, and he was continually pressed back into service by enterprising pickers from the New Jersey area such as flatpicker and Vocalsist Peter Rowan, with whom he toured Scotland in the '80s, and versatile mandolinist Barry Mitterhoff, who created a revival group in the '90s devoted to Logan's music that performed at the New York City new music venue Tonic.
 Logan was one of the musicians profiled in Prairie Nights to Neon Lights: The Story of Country Music in West Texas, a collection of biographical essays by Joe Carr and Alan Munde.
 The jam band generation adopted Logan as one of their own through his connection with big daddy Jerry Garcia, with whom he performed and recorded on several versions of Old & in the Way's new-grass projects.
+Tex Logan died in Morristown, New Jersey on April 24, 2015 at the age of 87.

 Talents : Fiddle